ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **More Than You Know: Finding Financial Wisdom in Unconventional Places** by Michael J. Mauboussin

-- **Zealot: The Life and Times of Jesus of Nazareth** by Reza Aslan
+- **Skin in the Game: Hidden Asymmetries in Daily Life ** by Nassim Nicholas Taleb

 ## 2018

+- **Zealot: The Life and Times of Jesus of Nazareth** by Reza Aslan <span class="primary-color">★★</span>

+  > Jesus of Nazareth--Jesus the *man*--is every bit as compelling, charismatic, and praiseworty as Jesus the Christ.

+  What a fascinating perspective on Jesus the *man*.
+It's hard to separate historical fact from theology, but Reza Aslan takes a thorough approach with success.
+Christianity has shaped the Western world for two millennia, and it's important to understand its roots and the figure at its center.

 - **God: A Human History** by	Reza Aslan <span class="primary-color">★</span>